“Don’t look back at the innkeeper’s door,” Goda said.

 “No. I steal it.
 Did you not hear me?”

-Kanna made a face of disbelief, but soon enough it faded.
-She didn’t really know what to say in response.
-She wasn’t entirely sure why she bothered to feel indignant about everything Goda said and did, when the woman clearly had no conscience.
+Kanna made a face of disbelief.
+She wasn’t sure why she bothered to feel indignant about everything Goda said and did, when the woman clearly had no conscience.

 Instead of complaining, Kanna shrugged.
 “The words for ‘steal’ and ‘borrow’ are the same in the Upperlander tongue, so sometimes I confuse the two in Middlelander,” she explained.